Claude Olievenstein: Physician

+To understand addiction, Olievenstein proposed the triangle: drug/individual/environment.
+These three key factors influence drug use: the drug (type, strength, availability, etc.), the individual (age, genetics, personality, etc.) and the environment (relatives, poverty, social norms, drug policy, etc.).

 With drug dependency rising up the public agenda during the 1960s and 1970s, Olievenstein's subject choice for his dissertation was timely.
 He was one of the first French psychiatrists to focus on the treatment of drugs dependency.
 In pursuit of this, in 1971, he founded the Marmottan Medical Centre in Paris as a "centre for care and support for [non-alcoholic] addictive practices".
 (Alcoholism was a long-standing issue that was already more extensively catered for by the medial establishment.)
-Marmottan became an international benchmark facility, training a number of specialists who subsequently themselves became leaders in the field of addiction treatment He advocated a form of care that saw admission to the institution not as the solution to addiction problems, but as the opportunity to start a Psychotherapeutic treatment programm inspired by Psychoanalysis, which at that time was still a widely respected therapeutic device.
-En écrivant ces lignes provocatrices, il savait pourtant qu'il avait déjà choisi son camp : celui des victimes, et non pas celui des bourreaux.
+Marmottan became an international benchmark facility, training a number of specialists who subsequently themselves became leaders in the field of addiction treatment He advocated a form of care that saw admission to the institution not as the solution to addiction problems, but as the opportunity to start a psychotherapeutic treatment programm inspired by psychoanalysis, which at that time was still a widely respected therapeutic device.
 Opposition to Marmottan came not just from local residents.
 There were still many in the mainstream medical community who believed that enforced very rapid weaning off addictive drugs was the only effective treatment.

-During the 1970s Olievenstein wrote up and published his researches and findings.
+During the 1970s, Olievenstein wrote up and published his researches and findings.
 One book which found a wider audience was published in 1977 under the title "Il n'y a pas de drogués heureux" ("There are no happy drug addicts").
 The opening line was almost as arresting as the title: "I could have been a little Nazi if I hadn't also been a little Jew".
 (Note: "J'aurais pu être un petit nazi si je n'avais été, aussi, un petit juif.")
 The book became a best seller.